Relief - Corporate Headquarters

 The Errand Service

-First Relief operations begin as errand-running services for busy professionals.
-Convenience as a luxury; dependency as the foundation.
+First Relief operations begin as errand-running for busy professionals.
+Task services for the wealthy.
+Convenience as a luxury product; dependency as the business model's foundation, though no one calls it that yet.

 2000s

-Expansion into streaming entertainment.
-Relief Stream launches with more content than anyone could watch in a lifetime.
+Home automation and early streaming platforms launch.
+Relief Stream debuts with more content than anyone could watch in a lifetime.
 Autoplay pioneered.
 Binge culture created.
+The first generation grows up unable to cook, clean, or sit in silence.

 2100s

-Home automation becomes complete life management.
+AI assistance and predictive convenience reach maturity.
 Relief Voice handles everything.
+Relief Anticipate predicts needs before users have them.
 Skills atrophy as convenience grows.
 The convenience becomes necessity.

 2147